geoff-malange/Portfolio/README.md

 # Portfolio
-A sampling of documents I have written.
+A sampling of documents I have written at Vyatta.
 Samples from other companies I have worked with are not available for public consumption.

 Document Name | Description
 ---------------------------------- | -------------------------------------------------